 Always remember to:

-- Watch Out for Wet, Falling Leaves: As leaves begin to fall, wet leaves on the roadway can be as slippery as ice.
-They also can obscure traffic lines and other pavement markings, making driving in unfamiliar areas difficult.
-Be sure to slow down and use extra caution when you see leaves covering the road.
+As leaves begin to fall, wet leaves on the roadway can be as slippery as ice.
+Make sure you keep a greater distance between you and the car in front of you to stop in case of an emergency.
+Leaves also can obscure traffic lines and other pavement markings, making driving in unfamiliar areas difficult.
+Slow down and use extra caution when you see leaves covering the road.

-- Remain Extra Cautious in Fog: When driving in foggy weather, drivers should use low-beam headlights as high beams will create glare and reduce visibility rather than help it.
+Fall tends to bring more foggy weather as the season is changing.
+When driving in fog, drivers should use low-beam headlights as high beams will create glare and reduce visibility rather than help it.
 Low-beam headlights will also enhance visibility of your vehicle on overcast days.

-- Never Veer for Deer: In some areas, deer are incredibly common.
+In some areas, deer are incredibly common.
 At night, their skittish presence near roadways can be very dangerous.
-If a crash with a deer is unavoidable, don’t swerve, because you could cause another accident.
+If a crash with a deer is unavoidable, don’t swerve because you could cause another accident.
 Brake firmly and hold onto the steering wheel with both hands.
 Then, come to a controlled stop and move the vehicle out of traffic to a safe location.